hiteshverma27/swift-notes/README.md

 ## A notes app

-Swift Notes is a mordern notes taking app with various productive and helpful features.
+Swift Notes is a modern notes taking app with various productive and helpful features.

 ## 🛠 Made with